phodge/vim-project-config/README.md

 This will create a blank project config script for the project, or edit the existing config script if it already exists.

+### Vimscript

+If you are using vimscript, you can use the following template:

+    fun! projectconfig.api2024.filetypeDetect(bufnr, ext, basename, relname) dict
+        if 0 && a:ext == 'txt'
+            return 'markdown'
+        endif
+    endfun

 <!--

 TODO: PC017: document what the handlers are

-### Vimscript

-If you are using vimscript, you should use the following template:

     " project.vim - My cool project